FJ-Rodriguez-Lozano/HoneyBee-Flowering-Prediction/README.md

 ## Repository content
 * **Algorithm results**: the confusion matrices (in .pdf format) of the tested algorithms, as well as the calculation of the metrics accuracy, precision, recall and weighted average f1-score.
 * **Algorithm C4.5**: a .txt file is provided with the rules of the best model obtained as well as a graphical representation of it in .pdf format.
 Also available in this directory are the results of the classification performance metrics of this algorithm.
-* **Dataset**: the histograms of the database are available, as well as the database used in the article after the transformation of the data proposed in the manuscript.
+* **Dataset**: the dataset data distribution and correlation are available, as well as the database used in the article after the transformation of the data proposed in the manuscript.

 ## How to cite this
 More information about the aim of our work can be found in our paper.
 If you use this dataset, make sure you cite this work as: